Strawberry Rhubarb Crisp – the perfect summer recipe!

 Just when we think winter is going to last forever, the snow melts, the ground warms up a bit, and the pink knobs of rhubarb emerge.
 The stalks grow so rapidly, you can almost see the change overnight.
 Stretching toward the sun from that pink knob, long stalks with gigantic leaves beg to be harvested.

-What to cook with this rather unique sour vegetable?
+Wondering how to cook this rather unique sour vegetable?
 Why, strawberry rhubarb crisp, of course!
 Sweet, juicy strawberries, another early summer crop, are a perfect match for rhubarb.
 Topped with a crunchy brown sugar and cinnamon crumble, this fruit dessert is a taste of summer.

 A fruit crisp is undoubtedly my favorite dessert to make.
 It isn’t a fussy dessert.
 Who has time to mess around with pie crusts?
 Pile fruit in a baking dish, sprinkle on the topping, and bake.
 It doesn’t get much easier than that.
 And the result?
 Well, give this strawberry rhubarb crisp a try and you tell me!